 Be Prompt and Thorough

 Remove pesticide from mixing and spray equipment immediately after spraying – it makes the job easier.
 The main areas of concern are the tank wall, sump, plumbing (including boom ends), and filters.
 First, spray the tank completely empty while still in the field.
 It’s sometimes OK to cover previously sprayed areas – all herbicides must be crop-safe at twice the label rate to be registered by the PMRA.
 Take care with residual products that may create problems down the road.
 Reduce the rate or choose a fallow field to be certain.
-Second, add 10 x the sump’s remnant of clean water, circulate, and spray it out in the field as well.
+Second, add 10 x the sump’s remnant of clean water, circulate, ensuring agitation is on, and spray it out in the field as well.
 Repeat.
 These two rinsing steps will take care of the majority of the cleaning and won’t take very long.
+The less remaining volume there is in your tank after the pump draws air, the less water is needed to dilute this remainder to an acceptable concentration.
 Having a clean water tank on the sprayer and a wash-down nozzle makes this job easier.

 Herbicide residue may precipitate out of solution in some parts of the sprayer or plumbing.
 A thorough visual inspection can identify these problem areas and ensure that they are cleaned properly.